 But more generally, probate is also used to mean the process of administration.
 To carry out probate work is to administer the estate.

 The following is a high level overview.
 It starts when the testator dies.

 - Register the death and obtain multiple copies of the death certificate.
 If you are close family or friend, you may also take on responsibility for organising the funeral and burial or cremation.
 Find out more about registering a death.

 - Establish whether the deceased made a last will and testament.
-If he did, find the will to discover who the executors and residuary beneficiaries are.
+If he did, find the will (hopefully in safe storage) to discover who the executors and residuary beneficiaries are.
 Find out more about finding the deceased's last will and testament.